Ajatt-Tools/RefoldEase/config.md

 This method may be faster but it always requires a full sync afterwards because Anki won't know that card properties have been changed.
 * `adjust_on_review` - Just before you answer each card,
-the add-on checks its Ease factor and sets it back to `new_default_ease` if needed.
+the add-on checks its Ease factor and sets it back to `new_starting_ease_percent` if needed.